 - Client certificate is the actual certificate tenant devices connect with.
 CCM issues these certificates using Vault in response to a REST API call.
 It does not store the client certificate private key, though—only the certificate metadata.

 CCM supports a number of interfaces to perform its functional role.
 The key supported interfaces are summarized in the following diagram.

 - provisioning new credentials

 - transitioning credentials state

 Client authentication protocol

-CCM exposes a NATS-based protocol for client authentication using basic credentials (username and password).
+CCM exposes a NATS-based protocol for client authentication using basic and X.509 credentials.
 The protocol design is available from 22/CAP.

 Kaa Tenant Manager integration